-Prerequisite: Mat 310.0 or 311.0 and (or concurrently) Mat 320.1.
+Prerequisite: Mat 310.0 or 311.0 and (or concurrently) Mat 320.1(.2).

-The first half of the course will be devoted to a thorough discussion of linear programing, including geometry of convex sets in dimensional space, a theoretical development of the simplex algorithm, and duality.
-Approximately one half of the second semester will be devoted to dynamic programing, with the remainder of the term taken up by special topics to be selected from game theory and its relation to linear programing, transportation problems, network problems, decomposition of linear programing, queuing theory, classical optimization theory, classical optimization theory, classical optimization theory, classical optimization theory are to year, depending on the interest of the students.
+The first half of the course will be devoted to a thorough discussion of linear programing, including geometry of convex sets in n-dimensional space, a theoretical development of the simplex algorithm, and duality.
+Approximately one half of the second semester will be devoted to dynamic programing, with the remainder of the term taken up by special topics to be selected from game theory and its relation to linear programing, transportation problems, network problems, decomposition of linear programing problems, integer programing, queuing theory, classical optimization theory, calculus of variations.
+The selection of topics will vary from year to year, depending on the interst of the students.